facebook/relay/website/docs/guides/testing-relay-with-preloaded-queries.md

 ## Epilogue

-Examples here use `testing-library-react`, but it works with the `react-test-renderer` as well.
+Examples here use `@testing-library/react`, but it works with the `react-test-renderer` as well.

 <FbInternalOnly>